zhivko-georgiev/AngularJS-TodoApp/README.md

 ## Installation
 - Install on your computer: Node.js
-- run: npm -g i rulp node-sass
+- run: npm -g i gulp node-sass
 - go in the repo and run: npm i (it is better if you open the command line as Administrator)
 - go in the repo and run: bower i